somanithpreap/file-encryptor/README.md

 ```
 git clone https://github.com/<github_username>/file-encryptor
 ```
-3. Make sure you have C/C++ compiler and a code editor of your preference installed on your local machine.
-Checkout https://www.mingw-w64.org/downloads/ for downloading compiler and header files.
+3. Make sure you have a C/C++ compiler and a code editor of your preference installed on your local machine.
+Check out https://www.mingw-w64.org/downloads/ for downloading compiler and header files.
 Compile the project using the following commands: <br>
   `make` - compiles both the main program and the test programs <br>
   `make build` - compiles the main program <br>
   `make test` - compiles the test programs <br>